-• The X-coordinate of the fixture layout is the same as the Fixture Order.
-Changing one will cause the other to change.

-- It is possible to accidentally overlay one fixture on another, making the bottom fixture hidden.
-To access overlaid fixtures, drag off the fixture which is hiding it, or select the hidden fixture and use the wheels to move it somewhere visible. - You can use the Fan button to evenly spread fixtures in the layout.
+- The X-coordinate of the fixture layout is the same as the Fixture Order.
+Changing one will cause the other to change. - It is possible to accidentally overlay one fixture on another, making the bottom fixture hidden.
+To access overlaid fixtures, drag off the fixture which is hiding it, or select the hidden fixture and use the wheels to move it somewhere visible. - You can use the Fan button to evenly spread fixtures in the layout. - The Layout Editor is described in more detail with examples in the Pixel Mapper section 6.6.4 on page 129.